Anikrp/Event-Management-System/README.md

 # Event Management System

-A streamlined web-based event management system built with PHP and MySQL.
-This system enables users to efficiently create and manage events, handle attendee registrations, and generate event reports.
+The goal of this project is to develop a simple, web-based event management system that allows users to create, manage, and view events, as well as register attendees and generate event reports.

+## 🌐 Live Demo

+Check out the live demo: [Event Management System](http://evently.unaux.com/)

+### Testing Credentials
+- Username: anik
+- Password: 00000000

 ## 🎯 Objective